 Open Tuesday through Sunday from 10:00 a.m. till 5:00 p.m.

 We are closed every Monday, Thanksgiving Day and the following Friday, Christmas Eve Day, Christmas, New Year's Eve Day, New Year's Day and Easter.
 The month of September also has a reduced Venom Show schedule.
-Please call ahead to ask about specific dates and show times during September.
-Regular Venom Show times will resume Oct 4th.
+Please call ahead to ask about and show times during September.
+There will not be a Venom Show this Tuesday, October 24th.

 Adult admission (age 18 and up) is $11.50, students (age 6-17) are $9.50 and children (age 3-5) are $8.50.
 Same day readmission is included.
 Cash, Visa, MasterCard, and American Express are accepted.